-The bulk of the data in the paper is retrieved from the OECD databases9.
 The import prices are constructed by taking the ratio of the value and the volume of imported goods and services.
 While in almost all previous papers predominantly data for the manufacturing sector has been used, we use the OECD unit labor cost index that covers the whole economy.
 As our macroeconomic data is from the OECD databases, this should aid consistency in terms of weights, definitions and comparability across OECD member countries for the series used in this analysis.

-The coordination variable (CO) is retrieved from Professor Lane Kenworthy's dataset (Kenworthy, 2001), and constructed as an index from 1 to 5.
-The index draws on a variety of much cited references from the wage-setting literature, and is elaborated on in the Appendix.
-The Thatcher regime in the United Kingdom in the 1980s is an illustrative case, which entailed a strong decentralization of the wage-setting process, bringing the score for the UK from an intermittent high level down to 1 from 1980 onwards.
-Figure 2 shows the coordination scores for each country.
+The coordination variable (CO) is retrieved from Professor Lane Kenworthy's dataset (Kenworthy 2001), and constructed as an index from 1 to 5.
+The index comprises both coordination between both labor unions and employer confederations.
+The index draws on a variety of much cited references from the wage-setting literature, and is elaborated on in Appendix A. The Thatcher regime in the United Kingdom in the 1980s is an illustrative case, which entailed a strong decentralization of the wage-setting process, bringing the score for the UK from an intermittent high level down to 1 from 1980 onwards.
+Figure 3 shows the coordination scores for each country.
 Four countries have little or no variation in the coordination scores.
 The four countries are France and Japan, which have a constant CO variable, and Canada and the US, which have coordination scores equal to 1 in all years except during the price and wage legislation in the 1970's.
 In the analysis CO is held constant also in Canada and the US since changes in consumption prices obviously would be influenced by the price controls and not necessarily the change in wage setting.
 Hence, in our panel regression with fixed effects these four countries do not contribute to identify the effect of coordination.
-Obviously, it is always desirable to acquire better and more robust data, and economic and political indicators such as the coordination index utilized in this paper are inherently subjective and as such subject to measurement errors (Kenworthy, 2003).
-Nevertheless, it serves well as an indicator of the degree of coordination in the various economies, and is in our view a richer and more extensive index than the previous attempts to measure coordination (as e.g. Soskice (1990), Iversen (1999), Traxler, Blashke, and Kittel (2001), Golden, Wallerstein, and Lange (1997), Ferner and Hyman (1998)).
+Obviously, it is always desirable to acquire better and more robust data, and economic and political indicators such as the coordination index utilized in this paper are inherently subjective and as such subject to measurement errors (Kenworthy 2003).
+Nevertheless, it serves well as an indicator of the degree of coordination in the various economies, and is in our view a richer and more extensive index than the previous attempts to measure coordination.11

-9 OECD Economic Outlook and Main Economic Indicator (MEI) databases.
+10 OECD Economic Outlook and Main Economic Indicator (MEI) databases.

-Figure 2: Coordination scores, 1-5
+Figure 3: Coordination Scores, 1-5

-Source: Kenworthy (2001)
+Source: Kenworthy (2001).